For the 2018-19 school year, students in grades 3-12 will be issued a Chromebook.

 How are students and staff being trained for this 1-to-1 rollout?

 Teachers receive over 20 hours of professional development and training prior to becoming a 1:1 teacher.
 Professional development for staff is on-going throughout the year.
-Initial Chromebook orientation and training for students occurs in May so students are ready to receive and use their devices at the beginning of the school year.

 Will the school provide a case and/or accessories for the device?